-- 2.1 Alternate Compliance Program (ACP): - pursuant to, and in accordance with, the applicable instruments as set out in Table 2, the RO is authorized to participate in the ACP, as outlined in Title 46, United States Code of Federal Regulations (CFR), Chapter I, Subchapter A, Part 8, Subpart D, Alternate Compliance Program, and perform the statutory certifications and services in accordance with international instruments as set out in Table 1.
+- 2.1 Alternate Compliance Program (ACP): - .1 pursuant to, and in accordance with, the applicable instruments as set out in Table 2, the RO is authorized to participate in the ACP, as outlined in Title 46, United States Code of Federal Regulations (CFR), Chapter I, Subchapter A, Part 8, Subpart D, Alternate Compliance Program, and perform the statutory certifications and services in accordance with international instruments as set out in Table 1.
 ACP enrollment is authorized for U.S. flag vessels inspected, or to be inspected, for international voyages.
 Vessels with novel or especially complex designs or operations, and for which the RO has no rules and/or the Coast Guard has no regulations or policies developed, are generally not eligible to enroll in the ACP.
-However, the Administration may choose to enroll such vessels subject to a Design Basis Agreement (DBA) on a case-by-case basis. - .2 the RO is authorized to conduct plan review and approval, initial and subsequent surveys, periodic re-inspections and examinations in the assessment of compliance with applicable instruments relevant to the following categories of U.S. flag vessels enrolled in the ACP: - .1 Tank Vessels inspected in accordance with 46 CFR Chapter I, Subchapter D, § 31.01-3 Alternate Compliance; - .2 Passenger Vessels inspected in accordance with 46 CFR Chapter I, Subchapter H, § 71.15-5 Alternate Compliance; - .3 Cargo and Miscellaneous Vessels inspected in accordance with 46 CFR Chapter I, Subchapter I, § 91.15-5 Alternate Compliance; - .4 Mobile Offshore Drilling Units inspected in accordance with 46 CFR Chapter I, Subchapter I-A, § 107.205 Alternate Compliance; - .5 Offshore Supply Vessels inspected in accordance with 46 CFR Chapter I, Subchapter L, § 126.235 Alternate Compliance; and - .6 Oceanographic Research Vessels inspected in accordance with 46 CFR Chapter I, Subchapter U, § 189.15-5 Alternate Compliance. - in addition to the conditions set out in the Agreement and the requirements set out in the applicable instruments, the following conditions will be adhered to in the execution of this authorized function on behalf of the Administration:
+However, the Administration may choose to enroll such vessels subject to a Design Basis Agreement (DBA)1 on a case-by-case basis.

+- .2 the RO is authorized to conduct plan review and approval, initial and subsequent surveys, periodic re-inspections and examinations in the assessment of compliance with applicable instruments relevant to the following categories of U.S. flag vessels enrolled in the ACP: - .1 Tank Vessels inspected in accordance with 46 CFR Chapter I, Subchapter D, § 31.01-3 - Alternate Compliance; - .2 Passenger Vessels inspected in accordance with 46 CFR Chapter I, Subchapter H, § 71.15-5 - Alternate Compliance; - .3 Cargo and Miscellaneous Vessels inspected in accordance with 46 CFR Chapter I, Subchapter I, § 91.15-5 - Alternate Compliance; - .4 Offshore Supply Vessels inspected in accordance with 46 CFR Chapter I, Subchapter L, § 126.235 - Alternate Compliance; and - .5 Oceanographic Research Vessels inspected in accordance with 46 CFR Chapter I, Subchapter U, § 189.15-5 - Alternate Compliance. - .3 in addition to the conditions set out in the Agreement and the requirements set out in the applicable instruments, the following conditions will be adhered to in the execution of this authorized function on behalf of the Administration: - .1 all requests for exemptions, waivers, equivalencies or relaxations shall be forwarded to the Administration for approval in accordance with Navigation and Vessel Inspection Circular 2-95, Change 3, or subsequently updated policy guidance.
+Such requests must include supporting information and a recommendation from the RO concerning approval; - .2 the RO shall submit for approval to the Administration proposed changes to any supplemental requirements to RO class rules that may affect any vessel inspection or certification activity by the RO under this Agreement; - .3 the RO shall, in addition to the requirements of class rules and applicable conventions, apply the supplemental requirements contained in the Administration's approved U.S. Supplement when performing any

-&lt;sup>1 DBAs rely upon the Administration's equivalency authorities under domestic regulations and international conventions.
+1 DBAs rely upon the Administration's equivalency authorities under domestic regulations and international conventions.
 DBA is a term used by the Administration to describe the document that memorializes any equivalencies and alternatives the Administration will accept for novel designs or configurations as at least effective as that specified in the applicable regulations or international conventions for the purpose of inspection and certification.